hat-open/hat-event/docs/backends/lmdb.rst

 event timestamp or event source timestamp, number of events in partition or partitions approximated disk usage. `event id` based reference storage is updated only during this periodic write transaction.
-Because of this, queries utilizing event reference storage will return only events that are persisted on disk.
+Because of this, queries utilizing `event id` reference storage will return only events that are persisted on disk.